Overflow and Underflow

 Denormalized numbers guarantee the important property $x - y = 0 \Leftrightarrow x = y$ (this property breaks with flush-to-zero underflow).

-However, denormalized numbers have fewer significant digits than normalized numbers, and on some processors, arithmetic with denormalized numbers is significantly slower (over 100x), posing a performance concern.
+However, denormalized numbers have fewer significant digits than normalized numbers, and on some processors, arithmetic with denormalized numbers is significantly slower (tens to over 100x), posing a performance concern.

 5. Typical Occurrence Scenarios